evidentlyai/evidently/docs/book/get-started/cloud_quickstart_llm.md

 # 4. Import the toy dataset

-To run the evals, you must prepare your data as a pandas dataframe.
-It can contain multiple texts and metadata columns.

-Let's create a toy chatbot dataset as if we already have a set of "Questions" and "Answers".
+Prepare your data as a pandas dataframe with texts and metadata columns.
+Here’s a toy chatbot dataset with "Questions" and "Answers".

 ```python
 data = [